Research

 News

-On April 29, 2025, Samuel Paul Gyamfi delivered a graduate seminar at Virginia Commonwealth University (VCU), presenting his research on the application of reinforcement learning in mathematical conjecturing.
-His talk, titled “Heuristics to Learning: A Reinforcement Approach to Mathematical Conjecturing,” introduced a novel method for automating symbolic reasoning tasks by integrating reinforcement learning (RL) into existing mathematical frameworks.
+On April 29, 2025, I delivered a graduate seminar at Virginia Commonwealth University (VCU) on my research titled “Heuristics to Learning: A Reinforcement Approach to Mathematical Conjecturing.”

-The seminar was well received by faculty and fellow graduate students and offered a compelling vision for the future of automated reasoning in mathematics.
+The seminar was well received by faculty and graduate students, highlighting new directions for automated reasoning in mathematics.